Friends of Catalyst

 Organised by ‘Friends of Catalyst’ and Catalyst Science Discovery Centre, Widnes SciBar meets on the second Wednesday of each month (not August) at the Hillcrest Hotel, Widnes.
 It’s an opportunity to meet in a relaxed setting, be entertained with talks from science professionals and discuss topics with like minded individual.

-With the help of David Hornby's we have setting up a Widnes SciBar blog.
+With the help of David Hornby's we have set up a Widnes SciBar blog.